Swampland conjectures and single field inflation in non-standard cosmological scenarios: Concluding remarks and discussion

-In conclusion, we have shown using quite a general treatment that Single Field Inflationary Models can indeed be compatible with the Swampland De Sitter and Distance Conjectures in a wide class of cosmologies where the Scalar Field follows the usual Klein Gordon Form.
-We began by discussing in brief about the Swampland Conjectures and their implications on Inflationary Cosmology, after which we briefly discussed the Exact Solution Approach to Inflation.
-Then using that approach , we showed systematically how Single Field Inflation in Modified Cosmological Scenarios can bypass the problems it faces in GR Based Cosmology.
-We showed how the $\epsilon$ parameter for Inflation can still appropriately small for Inflation to occur and how the e-fold number can still be to the scales required by the latest observational data \cite{akrami2018planck}.
-We then showed that both the observational data for Inflation and String Theoretic Definitions of the c and $ c^{\prime} $ parameters of the De Sitter Conjectures and it's refinement , respectively, can agree for Single Field Inflation in Modified Cosmological Scenarios.
-Hence, in essence, we have shown that Single Field Inflation is still very much compatible with the Swampland Conjectures in a wide class of non-standard cosmological scenarios.
+In conclusion, we have shown using quite a general treatment that single field inflationary models can indeed be compatible with the dS and distance conjectures in a wide class of cosmologies where the scalar field follows the usual Klein Gordon Form.
+We began by discussing in brief about the swampland conjectures and their implications on inflationary cosmology, after which we briefly discussed the exact solution approach to inflation.
+Then using that approach , we showed systematically how single field inflation in non-standard cosmological scenarios can bypass the problems it faces in GR based cosmology.
+We showed how the $\epsilon$ parameter for inflation can still be appropriately small for inflation to occur and how the e-fold number can still be up to the scales required by the latest observational data \cite{akrami2018planck}.
+We then showed that both the observational data for inflation and string theoretic definitions of the c and $ c^{\prime} $ parameters of the dS conjectures and it's refinement , respectively, can agree for single field inflation in non-standard cosmological scenarios.
+Hence, in essence, we have shown that single field inflation is still very much compatible with the swampland conjectures in a wide class of non-standard cosmological scenarios.
 Although there has been a lot of work in recent years which have highlighted that non-GR based cosmological scenarios can potentially be better paradigms for single field inflation than their GR counterparts with regards to the swampland, the novelty of our current work lies in the generality of its approach to these issues.
 While the literature currently on the swampland and single field inflation has analysis based in a specific cosmological background, and then even in only specific potentials in those backgrounds, our approach is not limited to any specific cosmology or potential.
 It is applicable for all the cosmologies in the scope of our modified friedmann equation and hence shows the compatibility of certain unexplored inflationary regimes with regards to the swampland with conjectures, like inflation in a Tsallis-entropy modified cosmology \cite{sheykhi2018modified} (whilst currently single field inflation in any kind of entropy modifiied cosmologies haven't been studied with regards to the swampland).
 Hence, the current body of work here is the most general treatment of the swampland issues of single field inflation till now, to the best of our knowledge. \\ One crucial point which we would like to elaborate here is that in obtaining the equation of the inflaton field we have assumed that the matter, specified by the inflaton scalar field, enters into the action Lagrangian in such a way that its variation in a Friedmann-Robertson-Walker-Lemaitre background metric leads to the Klein-Gordon equation, expressed by (11).
 Therefore our method is only applicable to theories where the background metric alongside the perturbations, are not modified.This means that Horava-Lifshitz theories of gravity \cite{mukohyama2010hovrava} or theories of similar plight are beyond the scope of our approach.
-Hence, we cannot comment on the compatibility of Inflationary Regimes in such theories with the swampland conjectures.
+Hence, we cannot comment on the compatibility of inflationary regimes in such theories with the swampland conjectures.
 Also, we would also like to clearly state that we do not wish to say that $ L(R) $ theories of gravity which are in the scope of our Friedmann equation (like eq.
 9) are in any way consistent with the swampland conjectures in the way described above, as they are conformally equivalent to a GR based cosmology for an appropriate potential.